magnusja/gpufan/README.md

 $ xinit &
 ```

-Leavve this sttep out if  you are  using a desktoop envirronment like Gnoome, KDE, or similar.
+Leave this step out if  you are  using a desktop environment like Gnoome, KDE, or similar.

 ## Dependencies